Lebanon Says 13 Killed In Israel Strike Near South Beirut Hospital - UrduPoint

 Lebanon Says 13 Killed In Israel Strike Near South Beirut Hospital

-Beirut, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2024) Lebanon's health ministry on Tuesday said 13 people, including a child, were killed in an Israeli strike near a south Beirut hospital the previous night, revising upwards its initial toll of four.
+Beirut, (APP - UrduPoint / Pakistan Point News - 22nd Oct, 2024) Lebanon's health ministry on Tuesday said 13 people, including a child, were killed in an Israeli strike near a south Beirut hospital.

-Another 57 people were wounded in the strike near the Rafik Hariri Hospital, Lebanon's biggest public health facility, located a few kilometres from the city centre, the health ministry said.
+Another 57 people were wounded in the strike late Monday near the Rafic Hariri Hospital, Lebanon's biggest public health facility, located a few kilometres from the city centre, the health ministry said.

+In the vicinity, four buildings were flattened by the strikes, said an AFP correspondent in the area.

-Rescuers were still searching for survivors beneath the rubble on Tuesday, said the correspondent who heard a cell phone ringing under chunks of concrete.
+Rescuers were on Tuesday still searching for survivors, amid fears that the toll may rise further.

+The AFP correspondent at the scene heard a cell phone ringing under chunks of concrete.

+Among those sifting through the rubble was resident Ola Eid who said she had watched from her balcony the previous night as her neighbourhood was bombed.

+"I was tossing them chocolate and candy from my balcony," she added.

+"Before they could even catch them, the first strike hit, then a second.
+I saw the children ripped apart."

-The strike on Monday night came as Israel targeted Beirut's southern suburbs with heavy strikes following evacuation warnings.
+The strike came as Israel targeted Beirut's southern suburbs following evacuation warnings.

 The Ouzai neighbourhood, minutes away from Jnah, was hit for the first time during the conflict, Lebanon's official National news Agency (NNA) reported.